andrew/ultimate-awesome/README.md

 - [awesome-cli-agents](https://github.com/phamquiluan/awesome-cli-agents) - Curated list of CLI tools and plugins that help you use AI in Vim, Neovim, and the Terminal.
 - [awesome-visual-dialog](https://github.com/phellonchen/awesome-visual-dialog) - Recent Advances in Visual Dialog.
 - [awesome-crowdynamics](https://github.com/pozapas/awesome-crowdynamics) - A curated collection of open-source tools and resources for studying and analyzing crowd dynamics, pedestrian flow, and evacuation strategies.
-- [awesome-pi-coding-agent](https://github.com/shaftoe/awesome-pi-coding-agent) - An auto-discovered, LLM curated directory of resources for the Pi Coding Agent ecosystem.
-Updated daily.
 - [awesome-hep](https://github.com/sipcapture/awesome-hep) - A curated list of HEP / EEP enabled projects.
 - [awesome-tezos](https://github.com/tezos-contrib/awesome-tezos) - A curated list of awesome things in Tezos ecosystem.
+- [awesome-qgis](https://github.com/totpero/awesome-qgis) - An awesome list that curates the best QGis frameworks, libraries, tools, plugins, tutorials, articles,resources and more.
 - [awesome-resources](https://github.com/tyrchen/awesome-resources) - Books, videos, online classes and other resources which helped me.
 - [awesome-image-synthesis](https://github.com/victarry/awesome-image-synthesis) - Collection of papers in image synthesis with paper graph.
 - [awesome-inclusion-open-science](https://github.com/willingc/awesome-inclusion-open-science) - Curated resources for inclusive collaboration in open science.